shravan97/PyRDF/README.md

 Introduction
 ------------

-A Python package named **_PyRDF_** was built on top of [ROOT’s RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html), that makes it seamless to run RDataFrame operations with any distributed backend and without much effort.
-PyRDF internally creates a computational graph of all requested operations and executes it using [PyROOT](https://root.cern.ch/pyroot), only when required.
-Without this Python layer, one has to write a mapper function, a reducer function and manually set up a distributed environment (like Spark) to execute the operations on clusters.
-PyRDF also allows you to create your own backend to execute RDataFrame operations.
+This project builds on top of [ROOT's RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html), a tool developed at CERN to do declarative data analysis.
+The objective of the project was to make it possible for a RDataFrame analysis to run on distributed resources with no changes to its original code.
+For that purpose, a Python layer on top of RDataFrame has been developed under the name of PyRDF.
+The PyRDF library is able to dynamically construct a computational graph for an RDataFrame analysis and then run it on the execution backend selected by the user.
+A Spark backend has been implemented, thus making it possible to run an RDataFrame analysis on Spark resources.

 Features
 --------

-* ### Execute [ROOT](https://root.cern.ch/) operations on Spark clusters without a mapper and a reducer function
+* ### Select and configure the execution backend you want to use
-	- Spark usually expects you to give in a mapper and a reducer function for it to run a job.
-With PyRDF, all you need to do is to choose 'spark' as your desired backend and `PyRDF` does the rest for you.
+	- With PyRDF, selection of a backend is as simple as a function call.
-	- For example,
+	- `PyRDF.use` accepts the backend name as a string and an optional configuration dictionary.

 ```python
 import PyRDF